naman-ng/GiveChain_2.0/README.md

 - Group notification to fellow peer donators when you donate to a campaign -- NEW FREN!!
 - Push Chat integration for asking any question from the poster of a campaign.
 - Display all notifications of a user in the "bell icon" on the front page.
+<br>** small bug my channel is on goerli network so opt-in and opt-out works on goerli but the donations are to be done in mumbai matic
 <br>

 ## Problem Statement